 Spinal instability can affect any part of your spine, leading to pain and loss of mobility that you can’t ignore.
 Seeking treatment is important, not just to get relief from your pain, but also because early treatment prevents the underlying condition from getting progressively worse.
-The board-certified team at Polaris Spine & Neurosurgery Center, in Sandy Springs, College Park, and Bethlehem, Georgia, has extensive experience diagnosing and treating the many possible causes of spinal instability.
+The board-certified team at Polaris Spine & Neurosurgery Center, in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, has extensive experience diagnosing and treating the many possible causes of spinal instability.
 To schedule an appointment, call one of the offices, or book an appointment online.

 Your vertebrae and discs work together to protect the spinal nerves, allow movement, and provide structural support and balance.
 Spinal instability occurs when a problem with these structures interferes with normal spinal functioning.

 You may develop spinal instability due to problems such as:

 When spinal instability goes untreated, it can get progressively worse.